Shannon-Lloyd/Hotel-Cancelation-Team-Project---Scikit-Learn-PySpark-TensorFlow/README.md

 ## Purpose

-Use machine learning (ML) with the other technologies we’ve learned to analyze different attributes of customers’ hotel booking details to create a model that can predict whether or not the booking will be canceled.
+Use machine learning (ML) with the other technologies to analyze different attributes of customers’ hotel booking details to create a model that can predict whether or not the booking will be canceled.

 ## Usage